Experienced Atlanta and Savannah Injury Lawyers Discuss Settlements and Litigation

 Helping Georgia injury victims make the best choices they can for their futures

 One of the questions we hear the most often from our clients is, “Will I have to go to trial?”
-The decision between settling your case and litigating it is an important one, and at Harris Lowry Manton LLP, we believe it is our job to help you make that decision based on your best interests.
+The decision between settling your case and litigating it is an important one, and at Harris Lowry Manton LLP, we believe it is our job to help you make that decision based on your best interest.
 Here, we will look at both options, and explain the benefits and drawbacks of each, so you can have the information you need to make the choice that is right for you.

 What is a settlement?